wp-plugins/category-country-aware/readme.txt

 == Changelog ==

+= 0.9.0 =
+* New option to "hide" a CCA widget by default, or for specific category(s)/country(s).
+* New cca_display shortcode option to only show selected content within posts to visitors from particular country(s).
+See online guide or e.g. in readme.txt.
+* "Disable Geoip" bugfix.
+N.B.
+If you are using the Country Caching extension make sure "Disable GeoIP"  in the CCA Goodies settings form is unchecked as Country Caching no longer overrides this CCA setting.
+* Prevent editing of CCA widgets using "WP Customizer" which is not category or country aware.

 = 0.8.5 =
 Addition of Settings Form Diagnostics panel.
 Modification of extension hooks (an extension will be availabele from 19 March 15 providing major increase in functionality, flexability
 & usabilty and its currently free if you tweet it - [see Plugin Guide](http://wptest.means.us.com/2014/11/category-country-aware-wordpress )).